tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/3/LessonPlan.md

 ### Overview

-In previous classes, students have used static and interactive plots to visualize and communicate financial data.
-In this lesson, students will leverage pre-existing plots for a Panel dashboard.
-Students will integrate visualizations and design the layout of a real estate dashboard.
+In previous classes, students used static and interactive plots to visualize and communicate financial data.
+In this lesson, they will leverage pre-existing plots for a Panel dashboard, and integrate visualizations and design the layout of a real estate dashboard.

-Panel is one of the libraries included in the PyViz package.
-Panel is used to create dashboards for information visualization.
-One of the things that makes Panel special is that it has support for Python (dashboards can be created using Python), as well as the common visualization packages used in the Python ecosystem.
+Panel is one of the libraries included in the PyViz package, and is used to create dashboards for information visualization.
+One of the things that makes Panel special is its support for Python (dashboards can be created using Python), as well as the common visualization packages used in the Python ecosystem.

 By the end of class, students will be competent in creating and using Panel objects to create dashboards to visualize financial data sets that lend insight to financial trends.
-Panel will be a key skill for students to have; dashboards are one of the primary mechanisms used to communicate and distribute financial records/ledgers, progress, etc. Knowing Panel will enable students to create dashboards and reports as needed.
+Knowledge of Panel is a critical skill, as dashboards are one of the primary mechanisms for communicating and distributing financial records, ledgers, capturing progress, etc. Knowing Panel will enable students to create dashboards and reports as needed.

 ### Class Objectives